Letters From Swaziland

 Nairobi by contrast was beautiful and very friendly.
 It is the nicest city and cleanest city I’ve seen in Africa – no slums no filth – very impressive.
 I used the day there visiting small commercial art galleries and then buying wood carving which I’ve posted off to the States.

 In some months time you should be receiving two packages – a large one containing two level figures and a large carved Maasai woman’s head.
 The smaller package has two small elephants.
-I spent another carving to Rick & Sandy as they had requested one for their stereo set.
+I spent another carving to Rich & Sandy as they had requested one for their stereo set.
 It is a 1 1/2 – 2 foot figurine of somewhat abstract quality.

 The carving artists are not bound to realism and expand on their themes.
 It’s quite nice though and the surface is splendid.

-The night before I left, the Salesians had me in for supper as sort of a farewell and gave me an envelope in which I later found $75!.
+The night before I left, the Salesians had me in for supper as sort of a farewell and gave me an envelope in which I later found $75!

 Nairobi was a bit expensive with all the carvings I bought (and mailed) and high hotel prices.
 I got a copy of Europe on $5 a day before I left.
 This is a traveler’s classic by now and has all the information on the least expensive places to sleep and eat.
 I think I can exist quite comfortably on 2-3 dollars a day by staying a hostels and observing “starvation budget” hints in the book.